-It’s not just you: Here’s why your airplane toilet feels tiny
+The sadistic quest to design an even tinier airline toilet

 This was two-dimensional thinking from a time when airplanes were laid out in two-dimensional floor plans.
 But with modern technologies–like 3D architectural renderings and VR simulations–designers can think about the ergonomics of flight in a whole other dimension.

 “In our case, we didn’t reduce the footprint of the lavatory,” says Skelly.
-“Our innovation was to put a curved wall on the forward face of a lavatory, which in some installations, allows the seats in front [of the lavatory] to have full recline?”
+“Our innovation was to put a curved wall on the forward face of a lavatory, which in some installations, allows the seats in front [of the lavatory] to have full recline.”
 In other words, the 737 Advanced Lavatory is shaped like the negative space of a Lay-Z-Boy recliner so people seated in the plane can lean their backs into the bathroom’s air space.

 Some of this seven-inch gap was found in the walls, rather than bathroom cabin itself; the designers discovered there was actually some dead space behind and above the mirror.
 And formerly, a flat wall was built out on both sides of the sink just to make it all one straight line–a five- to six-inch gap across much of the bathroom, which designers largely opened up.
 The person in the bathroom makes a compromise, but the cabin nets more space as a result.
 “We did encroach a little in the space inside the lavatory,” Skelly concedes, “but not to the extent we put a curve in the wall [for seats].”